 The truth: Your upfront costs such as points, closing costs, insurance, interest and maintenance must be figured into a long-term cost comparison to renting a similar unit.
 Remember to add in the costs of selling your home into your calculations, such as realtor commissions, appraisal fees and closing costs.

 Compare the result to the amount of the monthly rent you’d pay for a similar home plus rental insurance during the same time period.
-If you plan to stay in a home just a few years, it could cost more to buy than rent.
+If you plan to stay in a home for just a few years, it could cost more to buy than rent.

 Myth: Single-Family Homes Are More Affordable Than Multi-Family Dwellings